 Lastly, staff regularly participates in continuing education opportunities to learn about evolving best practices for traffic safety and management, new programs to fund infrastructure improvements, and how to best incorporate equity in transportation decisions, among other learning opportunities.
-Staff attended the Maryland Highway Safety Summit in May and the MDOT SHA "Safe Systems Approach" roadway analysis training in June.
+Staff attended the the MDOT "Complete Streets Planning and Design" training in February and the Maryland Highway Safety Summit in May.